Argmaster/bytom/src/Bytom.Assembler/README.md

 ## Control Flow Instructions

-In all jumps can have form `j* <label>`, then it is translated to dynamic address calculation.
+In all jumps can have form `j* <label>`, then it is translated to address by assembler.

 ### jmp